 Furosemide is rapidly absorbed from the gastrointestinal tract.
-Absorption rates in healthy subjects have been reported from 60 - 69% and from 43 - 46% in patients with end stage renal failure.
+Absorption rates in healthy subjects have been reported from 60 to 69%, and from 43 to 46% in patients with end stage renal failure.

 The onset of diuresis following oral administration is within 1 hour.
 The peak effect occurs within the first or second hour.
 The duration of diuretic effect is 6 to 8 hours.
+Peak plasma concentrations of furosemide increase with increasing dose, but times to peak do not differ among doses.